-Expenses on public and investor relations decreased by \$85,566 (56%) to \$67,830 compared to the same quarter in fiscal 2017.
+Expenses on public and investor relations decreased by \$66,538 (28%) to \$92,134 compared to the same quarter in fiscal 2017.
 The decrease is primarily related to the reduced amount of work provided by consultants with respect to investor relations activities in the US and in Europe as the Company refocused its investor relations activities in Canada in the Quarter.
 The Company also participated in fewer capital and investment conferences during the Quarter compared to the same quarter in Fiscal 2017.
-Investor relations activities during the Quarter included marketing to Canadian investors in Montreal, Halifax, Winnipeg and Toronto to generate interest in participating in the two non-brokered private placements of flow-through shares completed by the Company in November and December, 2018.
-A two-day non-deal roadshow was also carried out in Hong Kong during the Quarter to begin introducing the Company and its lithium business to Asian investors.
+Investor relations activities during the Quarter included marketing to Canadian investors in Montreal, Halifax, and Calgary and participation in the PDAC convention and RAISE conference in Toronto, as well as the AME Round-Up in Vancouver.

-Share based compensation earned during the Quarter totalled \$38,778 compared to \$128,990 for the same quarter in fiscal 2017.
-This decrease is primarily related to the decrease number of options earned during the Quarter compared to the same quarter in fiscal 2017.
+Share based compensation earned during the Quarter totalled \$39,670 compared to a net recovery of \$41,051 for the same quarter in fiscal 2017.
+This increase is primarily related to the reversal of the share based compensation in 2017 of \$117,960 previously recognized on unvested stock options that were cancelled and expired.